Torus bundle Liouville domains are stably Weinstein: Piecewise linear box folds

-Here the foliation is directed by $\partial_t - R_{\eta_0}$.
+\textit{Case 1B: the flowline reaches $\underline{\partial W_0}$.} Here the foliation is directed by $\partial_t - R_{\eta_0}$.
 The flowline travels around $\partial W_0$ via $-R_{\eta_0}$ and ultimately reaches $\underline{t=t_0}$, returning to the hypothesis of the lemma.
 Note that the $z$-coordinate has increased from $\bar{z}$ and the $s$-coordinate has increased from $\bar{s}$.
 The flowline either re-enters Case 1 or enters Case 2.
 If it continues to re-enter Case 1B, its $s$-coordinate will eventually increase to the point where it enters Case 1A.

 The upshot of the Case 1A/1B analysis above is the following.
 If a flowline cycles through Case 1, it cannot cycle through Case 1A forever or Case 1B forever.
 The flowline will cycle through Case 1A sufficiently many times to reach Case 1B, where it cycles through Case 1B sufficiently many times to reach Case 1A, and so on.
 Both Case 1A and Case 1B contribute to a net increase in the $z$-coordinate.
 Thus, eventually the flowline will cycle through Case 1 sufficiently many times for the $z$-coordinate to be large enough to enter Case 2.